zhanksun/zhanksun.github.io/_posts/2020-05-2-hyphens-en-em-dashes.md

 ### The Hyphen

 The hyphen is the shortest of the three marks, and we use it most commonly to combine words (making compounds such as “well-being” and “advanced-level,” for example) and to separate numbers that are not inclusive (in phone numbers and Social Security numbers, for example).
-On computer keyboards, the hyphen appears on the bottom half of the key located on the top row between the “0” and the equals mark (=).
 Correct hyphenation is often a complicated issue.
-Elsewhere on this site, we discuss the use of hyphens to create compound words and hyphenated adjectives.
-Here, however, our focus is on the two kinds of dashes.
+However, our focus is on the two kinds of dashes.

 ### The Em Dash